 - 2 large, ripe tomatoes, cut into 1-inch cubes

-- 1 cucumber, unpeeled, seeded and cubed
+- 1 cucumber, seeded and cut into 1-inch pieces

 - 1 red bell pepper, seeded and cut into 1-inch cubes